NGO Another Way (Stichting Bakens

 (e) Develop policies and ways and

-and increase their employment through, where appropriate, measures such as
+activities and increase their employment through, where appropriate, measures

-including sustainable harvesting, continues to be essential to the cultural,
+sustainable harvesting, continues to be essential to the cultural, economic and

 (f) Deliver basic health services for